-BioOne evolved from the kernel of an idea scribbled on a napkin into a $12M+ per year organization serving more than 150 nonprofit publishers, 3,500 libraries, and millions of researchers, educators, and students around the globe.
+BioOne serves more than 150 nonprofit publishers, 3,500 libraries, and millions of researchers, educators, and students around the world.

 BioOne sees sustainable scholarly publishing as an inherently collaborative enterprise connecting authors, nonprofit publishers, academic institutions, research libraries, and research funders in the common goal of maximizing access to critical research.